DataDog/integrations-extras/pihole/README.md

 ### Configuration

-1. Edit the `pihole.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Pi-hole performance data.
+1. In the root of your Agent's configuration directory copy the `conf.d/pihole.d/conf.yaml.example` to `conf.d/pihole.d/conf.yaml`
+2. Edit the `conf.d/pihole.d/conf.yaml` by adding an instance and including both the host and API token in order to start collecting your Pi-hole metrics.
 See the [sample pihole.d/conf.yaml][7] for all available configuration options.

-2. [Restart the Agent][8].
+3. [Restart the Agent][8].

 ### Validation